danadivincenzo/danadivincenzo/README.md

 <h2> Hi :wave: - I'm Dana!</h2>

-* Education: MS BA student at Saunders College of Business at RIT - graduating May 2022
+* Education: MS BA student at the Saunders College of Business at RIT - graduating May 2022
 * Work: Currently working as a business analyst at LincWare

 <h2> I'm Currently Learning... </h2>